vadash/gwent-daily-demo/README.md

 * Not reacting to F9 key.
 Settings > Ease of Access > Keyboard and use virtual keyboard

+Q: Everything was good and now bot just idle 24/7 after mulligan

+A: Please use default coin MTX.
+Bot relyes on PASS / END text over coin

 # Features <a name="features"></a>
 ## Current
 * Ok winrate (for a bot and Tier 3 deck)